-The Academic Freedom and Educational Responsibility of Faculty and Students
+The Academic Freedom and Educational Responsibility of Faculty and Students ideas, and alternative claims to truth.

-A college or university is a dedicated social place where students will encounter new knowledge, different perspectives, competing ideas, and alternative claims to truth.
 Liberal education helps students develop the skills of analysis and critical inquiry with particular emphasis on exploring and evaluating competing claims and different perspectives.
 Liberally educated students are curious about new intellectual questions, open to alternative ways of viewing a situation or problem, disciplined to follow intellectual methods to conclusions, capable of accepting criticism from others, tolerant of ambiguity, and respectful of others with different views.
 Personal development is an integral part of intellectual development.